Congestion Management Overview

 The IP RTP Priority admission control policy takes RTP header compression into account.
 Therefore, while configuring the bandwidth parameter of the ip rtp priority command you only need to configure for the bandwidth of the compressed call.
 For example, if a G.729 voice call requires 24 kbps uncompressed bandwidth (not including Layer 2 payload) but only 12 kbps compressed bandwidth, you only need to configure a bandwidth of 12 kbps.
 You need to allocate enough bandwidth for all calls if there will be more than one call.

-If you know how much bandwidth is required for additional overhead on a link, under aggressive circumstances in which you want to give voice traffic as much bandwidth as possible, you can override the 75 percent maximum allocation for the bandwidth sum allocated to all classes or flows.
+If you know how much bandwidth is required for additional overhead on a link, under aggressive circumstances in which you want to give voice traffic as much bandwidth as possible, you can override the 75 percent maximum allocation for the bandwidth sum allocated to all classes or flows by using the max-reserved-bandwidth command.
 If you want to override the fixed amount of bandwidth, exercise caution and ensure that you allow enough remaining bandwidth to support best-effort and control traffic, and Layer 2 overhead.

 As another alternative, if the importance of voice traffic far exceeds that of data, you can allocate most of the 75 percent bandwidth used for flows and classes to the voice priority queue.
 Unused bandwidth at any given point will be made available to the other flows or classes.

 Because the ip rtp priority command gives absolute priority over other traffic, it should be used with care.
 In the event of congestion, if the traffic exceeds the configured bandwidth, then all the excess traffic is dropped.

 The ip rtp reserve and ip rtp priority commands cannot be configured on the same interface.